Dual Diagnosis Treatment Center in Idaho

 Trauma is a shocking or stressful event that can cause lasting damage.
 People who have experienced trauma may develop post-traumatic stress disorder (PTSD).
 PTSD can lead to substance abuse as people try to cope with their memories and feelings.

-OCD is a mental health condition that causes repetitive, intrusive thoughts and compulsive behaviors.
+OCD (obsessive compulsive disorder) is a mental health condition that causes repetitive, intrusive thoughts and compulsive behaviors.
 People with OCD may abuse drugs or alcohol to try to calm their anxiety.

 Eating disorders are serious mental health conditions that can lead to dangerous behaviors.
 People with eating disorders may abuse drugs or alcohol as they try to control